 Solid Waste Reduction & Diversion Plan

-VISION: We produce less waste and recycle or compost most of it.
+The Vision: We produce less waste and recycle or compost most of it.

 The Solid Waste Reduction and Diversion Plan provides clear actions the City can take to support our vision for waste management.
 It directly supports Saskatoon's Civic Vision and strategic goals outlined in The Official Community Plan Bylaw, 2020.

 Waste reduction and diversion contribute to making Saskatoon a great place to live, work, learn, and play through a number of wide-ranging benefits:

 Improved quality of life

 Reduced greenhouse gas emissions

 Deferred infrastructure investment for solid waste management

 City Council adopted a 10-year 70% waste diversion target in alignment with the 2013 Strategic Goal of Environmental Leadership.
 While progress has been made since 2013, the City will not meet the target by 2023.
 The 70% waste diversion target is achievable in the long-term and will continue to measure the City’s progress toward our vision for waste management.